 There are special soil additives, trimming things just right, or using pesticides to keep the creepy crawlies away.
 And while these are highly beneficial to plants or grass, they may not be so for our pets.
 The remainder of this article will discuss common yard care products, tools, and features that are dangerous for pets.

 While by no means am I saying you can’t use certain things — because I would never deprive someone of a beautiful yard — I just want you to use extra caution if there are pets around.
+And if you want to keep cats and dogs out of your garden, check out what our team is using.

-What Fertilizers are Toxic to Pets?
+What Fertilizers Are Toxic to Pets?

 Let’s talk fertilizers!
 I admit I wouldn’t know what type to use for plants versus flowers.
 But what I can tell you is what types of fertilizer ingredients can potentially harm your pet.

 These three ingredients are present in most fertilizers and are toxic to pets.
-There are other ingredients, as well as specific fertilizer types that are also toxic and covered further below.
+There are other ingredients, as well as specific fertilizer types, that are also toxic and covered further below.

 The following is a general guideline of potential symptoms, which depend on how much fertilizer your pet ingests: